THE MANUFACTURING OF ANCIENT STONE BEADS

 Burmese Sulemani agate bead

-Displayed above is a wonderful ancient Burmese bead who has been found in the sandy earth in Matehtilay, Maline in Burma.
-Most of Burma has acidic ground.
-Lower Burma has some small areas with alkaline earth.
-However, the middle part of Burma, like Matehtilay has a big area where the sandy soil has a neutral PH-value.
-In this case, the only give away of the true age of the bead is its soft sheen/patina and craftsmanship.
+Displayed above is an exquisite ancient Burmese bead unearthed from the sandy soil of Matehtilay, Maline in Burma.
+Interestingly, the majority of Burma has acidic soil.
+Lower Burma hosts small pockets of alkaline soil.
+However, the central part of Burma, including regions like Matehtilay, encompasses extensive areas where the sandy soil maintains a neutral pH value.
+In such instances, the true age of the bead betrays itself only through its gentle sheen, referred to as patina, and the distinct intricacies of its craftsmanship.

 PH- map of Myanmar